Back to Blog

 • After 3 or more prior losses: approximately 2.3× baseline (~23–35%)

 One prior loss is a modest risk factor.
-Three or more is clinically significant and warrants investigation — but even then, most subsequent pregnancies succeed.
+Three or more is clinically significant and warrants investigation.
+But even then, most subsequent pregnancies succeed.

 Population Statistics vs. Your Pregnancy